DESIGNED AND MADE IN SOMERSET - FREE SHIPPING WORLWIDE

 Images from pinterest

-1809 gingham fashion plate - Jane Austin era soft blue gingham.
+1809 gingham fashion plate - Jane Austen era soft blue gingham.
 Feminine Summery.

 Painting of young girl in gingham 1767 with Doll.
 English unknown painter - Children's wear has been traditionally gingham for summer school dresses.
 The painting uses soft pinks and blues.

-African American woman in Victorian or civil war era hooped gingham dress and matching bonnet.
+Woman in 19th century, Victorian era hooped gingham dress and matching bonnet.
 The bodice looks pleated at the waist.

 Gullah GeeChee women of Carolina I'm not sure on the date of this photo but I love the mix of cotton fabrics and how they are styled.
 The Gullah GeeChee people are descendants of the enslaved people from Central and West Africa.
 They worked along the cotton belt states of the Carolinas, Florida and Georgia.
 Being sectioned from the inland states, the Gullah Geechee people were able to maintain their original cultural heritage, arts and languages.

 American group portrait 1860 civil war era by S C Landon found in the Library of Congress.
 Women with hooped skirts and gingham dresses.
-I don't know who these people are but I would love to know the story.
-I immediately assume the white people have enslaved the African American woman.
+I don't know who these people are but I would like to know the story.
+I immediately assume a sinister nature as many similar photographs of this era displayed people of colour as a symbol of wealth.
 But maybe this isn't the story?
-She is central to the image so must be important.
+She is central to the image.

-New Orleans Woman with gingham headscarves and daughter late 18th Century.
+Textile portrait of a New Orleans Woman with gingham headscarves and daughter late 18th Century.
 Free woman of colour.
-This is an interesting textile portrait.

 Mexican women sewing approx mid to late19th century.
 Gingham full skirted dress with shawl collar.
 This is a style continued by Frida Khalo.